ishikadahiya006/Class-reflections/README.md

 # 6th March 2025
 The class was held for a short period of time, during which we went over some of the previously learned commands as well as the codes.

+# 11th March 2025
+We had a guest lecture in this class where the guest speaker talked about how quickly technology is evolving.
+One example he gave was of a self-parking car, which really showed how tech is making everyday life easier and convenient.
+The session also gave us a glimpse into how the future might look with even more advanced technologies becoming a part of our day-to-day lives.